railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Contribution Registers

-Using the menu *Human Resources->Payroll->Configuration->Payroll->Contribution Registers* you can create a Contribution Register.
+Using the menu :menuselection:`Human Resources --> Configuration --> Payroll --> Contribution Registers` you can create a Contribution Register.

 .. image:: images/contribution_register.png
    :align: center